 And she’ll grow into an adult much too quickly, no matter how inevitable you knew the time would come.

-So the next time you feel guilty for leaving the kids to be with friends or exercise, remember you’re doing a good thing.
+So, the next time you feel guilty for leaving the kids to be with friends or to exercise, remember you’re doing a good thing.
 Both for yourself now, and in the many years down the line.